sta/websocket-sharp/README.md

 #### Per-message Compression ####

-websocket-sharp supports the **[Per-message Compression][compression]** extension.
-(But this doesn't support it with the [context take over].)
+websocket-sharp supports the **[Per-message Compression][compression]** extension (but doesn't support this extension with the [context take over]).

-If you would like to enable this extension as a WebSocket client, you should set such as the following.
+As a WebSocket client, if you would like to enable this extension, you should set such as the following.

 ```csharp
 ws.Compression = CompressionMethod.Deflate;
 ```

-And then your client will send the following header with the connection request to the server.
+And then your client will send the following header in the connection request to the server.

     Sec-WebSocket-Extensions: permessage-deflate; server_no_context_takeover; client_no_context_takeover

 If the server accepts this extension, it will return the same header which has the corresponding value.
 And when your client receives it, this extension will be available.

-#### Ignoring Sec-WebSocket-Extensions header ####
+#### Ignoring the extensions ####

 As a WebSocket server, if you would like to ignore the extensions requested from a client, you should set the `WebSocketBehavior.IgnoreExtensions` property to `true` in your `WebSocketBehavior` constructor or initializing it, such as the following.